freeAhao/SSEncrypt/README.md

 # Burp SSE Plugin

 **Burp SSE Plugin** is a Burp Suite extension designed to enhance HTTP request and response manipulation by integrating Server-Sent Events (SSE) and custom encryption/decryption scripts.
-This plugin provides a flexible framework for processing HTTP messages in real-time, allowing security researchers and pentesters to automate encryption/decryption workflows, manage scripts, and visualize decrypted data within Burp Suite.
+This plugin provides a flexible framework for real-time HTTP message processing, enabling security researchers and penetration testers to automate encryption/decryption workflows, manage scripts, and visualize decrypted data within Burp Suite.

-The plugin leverages an embedded HTTP server to handle SSE communication, supports dynamic script management, and offers a user-friendly GUI for configuration and rule management.
+The plugin includes an embedded HTTP server to handle SSE communication, supports dynamic script management, and offers a user-friendly GUI for configuration and rule management.

 ## Features

-- **Embedded HTTP Server**: Runs an SSE server within Burp Suite to process HTTP messages dynamically.
+- **Embedded HTTP Server**: Runs an SSE server within Burp Suite to dynamically process HTTP messages.
+- **TamperMonkey Script Export**: Allows downloading a pre-configured TamperMonkey script to connect to the SSE server from a browser.
-- **Custom Encryption/Decryption Scripts**: Allows users to define and manage JavaScript-based encryption and decryption scripts stored in a JSON config file (`sse_scripts.json`).
+- **Custom Encryption/Decryption Scripts**: Enables users to define and manage JavaScript-based encryption and decryption scripts, stored in a JSON configuration file (`sse_scripts.json`).
 - **Context Menu Integration**: Apply encryption scripts to selected HTTP request text and add decryption rules directly from the context menu.
 - **Message Editor Tab**: Displays decrypted HTTP request/response content in a dedicated tab based on predefined rules.
-- **GUI Management**: Manage scripts, server settings, and decryption rules via an intuitive interface in the Burp Suite tab "SSE Server".
 - **Dynamic Rule-Based Decryption**: Automatically decrypts HTTP messages matching user-defined URL paths and regex patterns.
-- **TamperMonkey Script Export**: Download a pre-configured TamperMonkey script for client-side testing.
+- **GUI Management**: Manage scripts, server settings, and decryption rules via the "SSE Server" tab in Burp Suite.
 - **Real-Time Processing**: Processes nested encryption tags (`[[scriptName:content]]`) in HTTP requests within Repeater and Intruder tools.

 ## Requirements

-- **Burp Suite Professional or Community Edition** (tested with Burp Suite 2023.x and later).
+- **Burp Suite Professional or Community Edition** (tested with version 2023.x and later).
 - **Java 8 or higher** (compatible with Burp Suite's Jython/embedded JVM).
 - Dependencies:
   - `org.json` (for JSON handling, included in the code).